 agree with how they do things.
 Check on insurance ... will you be covered if you are injured?

 If you make a bad decision in the field?
 If they say they're charitable, check them out with the IRS

 before assuming you can write off expenses or accept donations.
 It's easy to check to see if a group

 is an "exempt" group by IRS standards: Call 1-877-829-5500, listen to the menus,

 and give the IRS employee the name of the group.

 Find out what the team's training focuses on.
 Some teams are ground search teams only, others are just canine teams, while others are both.
-Check the standards the team follows ... some teams are NASAR-oriented, while other teams follow local SAR council standards or conference standards.
+Check the standards the team follows ...
+Most teams are NASAR-oriented.

 Ask the prospective team if you can attend a training session with them.
 You'll get to see them